Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

 \subsubsection{Observation-based Feature Functions}

-Observation-based feature functions analyze the characteristics of input nodes and establish the correlation between those characteristics and the repair transforms applied to nodes.
+For a certain clique \emph{c}, observation-based feature functions establish the relation between $\textbf{t}_{c}$ and $\textbf{n}_{c}$ by analyzing the characteristics of input nodes $\textbf{n}_{c}$.
+With regard to repair transform, this basically means designing a set of node characteristics that are likely to be correlated with repair transforms on them.
+After learning, the learned weights for the corresponding feature functions then reflect the strength of the correlation.

 We design observation-based feature functions related with different kinds of program elements reflected in AST nodes, including variable access, method call, logical expression, binary operator, and the whole statement.
-We first present the characteristics we analyze and then present the observation-based feature functions on top of them.
+We first present the characteristics that we analyze and then present the observation-based feature functions on top of them.

-\textbf{Node Characteristics.} Depending on the label of the AST node, we accordingly analyze different kinds of characteristics associated with it and the characteristics can generally be classified into 3 kinds based on their nature.
+\textbf{Node Characteristics.} Depending on the label of the AST node, we accordingly analyze different kinds of characteristics associated with it and the characteristics we statically analyze can be classified into 3 kinds based on their nature: type related, usage related, and syntax related.

-\textbf{\emph{Type Related.}} For a node \emph{n} whose label is variable access, we have six characteristics related with the type of the accessed variable \emph{var}. (\textbf{V1}) The type of \emph{var} is primitive; (\textbf{V2}) The type of \emph{var} is objective; (\textbf{V3}) \emph{var} is an instance of the class it resides; (\textbf{V4}) There exist variables in scope (i.e., is accessible) that are type compatible with \emph{var}; (\textbf{V5}) There exist method definitions or method calls in the class for which at least one of their parameters is type compatible with \emph{var}; (\textbf{V6}) There exist method definitions or method calls in the class whose return type is type compatible with \emph{var}.

-For a node \emph{n} whose label is method call, we have five characteristics concerning type related with the accessed method \emph{m}. (\textbf{M1}) The return type of \emph{m} is primitive; (\textbf{M2}) The return type of \emph{m} is objective; (\textbf{M3}) The types of some of parameters of \emph{m} are compatible with the return type of \emph{m}; (\textbf{M4}) There exist variables in scope that are type compatible with the return type of \emph{m}; (\textbf{M5}) There exist method definitions or method calls in the class whose return type is type compatible with the return type of \emph{m}.